scality/backbeat/docs/DesignMDIngestion.md

-# *Generic Metadata Ingestion*
+# Generic Metadata Ingestion to MongoDB

 ## Description

 This is the design document discussing the ingestion process of existing metadata into Zenko with MongoDB.

-The current (primary) use case is to ingest existing metadata from the RING and S3 Connector; future use cases will include ingesting metadata from existing storage solutions on AWS or Azure.
+The primary use case is to ingest existing metadata from the RING and S3 Connector;
+future use cases will include ingesting metadata from existing storage solutions on AWS or Azure.

 This specific development will allow Zenko instances to copy and ingest existing